Dick's Sporting Goods Ends Sale Of Assault-Style Rifles, Citing Florida Shooting

 - Ensure a complete universal database of those banned from buying firearms

-- Close the private sale and gun show loophole that waives the necessity of background checks
+- Close the private sale and gun show loopholes that waive background checks

+With the move, the retailer joins a host of major companies that made changes in reaction to the Parkland shooting.
+As NPR's Amy Held reported last week, many other high-profile companies — from MetLife Insurance and First National Bank of Omaha, to Symantec and Hertz — have ended their corporate partnerships with the National Rifle Association.